jamisonjiang/graph-support/docs/node/ID.md

 ## ID

 Sets a unique identifier for the node.
 If not specified, it is automatically assigned during rendering.
-**Note**: If multiple nodes share the same ID, only one will be rendered, though all will occupy space.
+**Note**: If multiple nodes share the same ID, only one will be rendered.

 **Usage**: